IC Markets Strengths + Weaknesses

 Strength 2 – IC Markets Has Low ECN Spreads

-IC Markets has three main trading accounts but our review focused solely on the true ECN and cTrader trading account.
-These two account types offer the best features and lowest forex trading costs from the forex broker.
+IC Markets has three main trading accounts but our review focused solely on the Raw spread and cTrader trading account.
+These two account types offer the best features, no requotes and the lowest forex trading costs.

 1) Standard Account